ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ![Main Dashboard](/img/monitoring-02-main-dashboard.png)

-Some graphs may take some time to populate fully, as they need a series of datapoints in order to render correctly.
+Some graphs may take some time to populate fully, as they need a series of data points in order to render correctly.

 You can bookmark the main dashboard as it shows the most important information about the node at a glance.
 Every dashboard has a link to all the others as the first row, so you can move between them easily.

-## Step 5: Additional Dashboards (optional)
+## Step 5: Additional Dashboards (Optional)

 Step 4 installs the basic set of dashboards that make sense to have on any node.
 Step 5 is for installing additional dashboards that may not be useful for every installation.

 Currently, there is only one additional dashboard: Subnets.
 If your node is running any Subnets, you may want to add this as well.
 Do:

 ```bash
 ./monitoring-installer.sh --5
 ```

 This will add the Subnets dashboard.
 It allows you to monitor operational data for any Subnet that is synced on the node.
 There is a Subnet switcher that allows you to switch between different Subnets.
-As there are many Subnets and not every node will have all of them, by default, it comes populated only with Spaces and Wagmi Subnets that exist on Fuji testnet:
+As there are many Subnets and not every node will have all of them, by default, it comes populated only with Spaces and WAGMI Subnets that exist on Fuji testnet:

 ![Subnets switcher](/img/monitoring-03-subnets.png)

 To configure the dashboard and add any Subnets that your node is syncing, you will need to edit the dashboard.
 Select the `dashboard settings` icon (image of a cog) in the upper right corner of the dashboard display and switch to `Variables` section and select the `subnet` variable.
 It should look something like this:

 ![Variables screen](/img/monitoring-04-variables.png)